NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 When using a screen reader, it is not clear that the markdown examples in 'create and submit a template' are examples that can be copied.
 This fails WCAG 2.2 success criterion 2.4.6 (headings and labels).

-n a future release, we plan to add hidden text that can be read by screen readers and describes that the markdown examples are examples that can be copied.
+In a future release, we plan to add hidden text that can be read by screen readers and describes that the markdown examples are examples that can be copied.

 ## What we're doing to improve accessibility